naimur4062/inter-city-rides/README.md

 # Welcome my site.
-This is my 9th-assignment of programming hero's course.

-# This is the information about inter city rides
+# This site is for the information about inter city rides

 The features are: